d-bl/MAE-gf/docs/playground.md

 * [Woble](#woble)

 ## Introduction
-On this page several forms to play with.
+Some grounds could not be made in GroundForge, only as "Droste".
+To make it easier to play with, this page consists of several forms to make playing easier.

 ## Woble
 {% capture descr1 %}
 This ground was invented by J. Pol.
+The units of the rose-ground are placed in different directions.
 After completing the stitches, press <span class="elem">go</span> and then the <span class="elem">wand</span> in the advanced section.
-(This needs some more text.)
+(This needs some more text, and a picture that shows what goes where.)
 {% endcapture %}

 {% include picts-left.html